 The hype is really about Ziggy's, and Ziggy's still delivers.
 The hotel benefits from that halo without having to justify itself on architecture or food.
 What the hype gets right is the location and the beach.
-What it misses is that the rooms themselves are not remarkable, and at $500-plus a night you are partly paying for the restaurant's reputation.
+What it misses is that the rooms themselves are not remarkable, and at these rates you are partly paying for the restaurant's reputation.

 The in-room Jacuzzis get billing as pool substitutes, but the underrated move is the private dining service on the beach at dinner, which costs less than Ziggy's peak dinner service and comes with a setup on your own patch of sand.
 Ask the concierge rather than searching the website.